Hintayan ng Langit

-Hintayan ng Langit (English: Heaven's Waiting) is a 2018 Philippine romantic slice-of-life drama film directed by Dan Villegas and written by Juan Miguel Severo that was based on his one-act play of the same name.
-The film stars the veteran film and television legends, Eddie Garcia and Gina Pareño, as the ex-lovers who are living together in an apartment room in the Purgatory.
-It is a co-production between Globe Studios, an entertainment company division of Globe Telecom and Project 8 Corner San Joaquin Projects, a film production company jointly owned by Dan Villegas and Antoinette Jadaone.
+Hintayan ng Langit (English: Heaven's Waiting) is a 2018 Philippine romantic slice-of-life drama film co-produced and directed by Dan Villegas from a screenplay written by Juan Miguel Severo, based on his one-act play of the same name.
+The film stars the veteran film and television legends, Eddie Garcia and Gina Pareño, as the ex-lovers who are living together in an apartment in Purgatory.
+It is a co-production between Globe Studios, an entertainment company division of Globe Telecom and Project 8 Corner San Joaquin Projects, with extensive support from the Quezon City Film Development Commission (QCFDC).

 The film was released on October 22, 2018, and it received positive reviews, particularly for the performances of the film's leading stars.

 Synopsis

-In the Purgatory, Lisang, a woman in her 60s who died due to the complications of diabetes, was remained in the same place for two years due to making trouble with the other souls who died for fun.
-She wanted to go up in the heaven despite her sins she committed.
-One day, her room will be leased to a new tenant which is no other than Manolo, her ex-boyfriend who was recently passed away.
-The two will get along each other but they would reveal their own pain and regrets.
+Lisang, a woman in her 60s who died from diabetes, has been stuck in Purgatory for two years for consistently making trouble with other souls for fun, but still wants to go to heaven.
+One day, her room is taken over by a new tenant who turns out to be Manolo, her newly deceased ex-boyfriend.
+The two gradually reconnect and reveal their respective pain and regrets.